As inauguration nears, law enforcement scrutiny drives U.S. extremists into internet's dark corners

 “You bet they’re going to be knocking on more doors, letting people know, ‘We’re here’,” he said.

-Reporting by Julia Harte, Ted Hesson, Kristina Cooke, Elizabeth Culliford; Additional reporting by Katie Paul and Mark Hosenball, Sarah Lynch, Joseph Menn and Raphael Satter; Editing by Ross Colvin and Marla Dickerson
+Reporting by Julia Harte, Ted Hesson, Kristina Cooke, Elizabeth Culliford and Katie Paul; Additional reporting by Mark Hosenball, Sarah Lynch, Joseph Menn and Raphael Satter; Editing by Ross Colvin and Marla Dickerson

 Our Standards: The Thomson Reuters Trust Principles.